 Steamrail Victoria – Eureka Express

-Join the team aboard The Vintage Train as you travel via the Golden Plains to Ballarat, returning ‘up the straight’ with an R class steam locomotive.
-Explore the historic Goldrush city on your visit to Ballarat.
+Join aboard The Vintage Train as they travel via the Golden Plains to Ballarat, returning 'up the straight' with an R class steam locomotive.
+Explore the historic goldrush city on your visit to Ballarat.

-Departing from Southern Cross Station, the train will pick up speed through the Western Suburbs, through the towns of Little River and Lara and skirt Port Phillip Bay on the edge of the city of Geelong.
-From here, their R class steam locomotive will work hard with their 7 carriage train to climb the hills of the Golden Plains, travelling along the original mainline between Ballarat and Geelong from 1862.
+Departing Southern Cross Station at 8:50am, our R class steam locomotive will work hard with the 7 carriage train to climb the hills of the Golden Plains, travelling along the original mainline between Ballarat and Geelong from 1862.

-The train will return to Melbourne via Ballan, descending the famous 1 in 48 Ingliston Bank, providing spectacular views back towards Melbourne and across the Werribee Gorge State Park and passing over the iconic 357-metre Melton Viaduct, built in 1885 to traverse the Werribee River, before arriving back at Southern Cross Station.
+The train will depart at 3:30pm, returning to Melbourne via 'the straight'.
+After passing through Ballan, we descend of the famous 1-in-48 Ingliston Bank, providing spectacular views back towards Melbourne and across the Werribee Gorge State Park, before passing over the iconic 357-metre Melton Viaduct, built in 1885 to traverse the Werribee River.
+You will arrive back at Southern Cross Station at 5.48pm.

 Content: Steamrail Victoria